phegde494/ComputerVisionSudokuAI/README.md

 This model is then used to identify the digit (or lack of one) in each cell's image and place them into a 9x9 matrix of integers.

 Finally, a sudoku solving algorithm utilizing backtracking is applied to the matrix, yielding a solution for the puzzle.
-aa